tamalmaity/Whatsapp-Chat-Analysis/README.md

 # Whatsapp-Chat-Analysis
-Code to analyse the various data associated with an exported Whatsapp chat
+Code to analyse the data associated with an exported Whatsapp chat

 Some of the analysed features:
 (i) Texting pattern at different hours of a day